Brexit scenarios: the paths ahead

 Here are some of the possible scenarios:

+May's unpopular Brexit deal negotiated with Brussels could come to an end with her departure as it is seen by hardliners as offering too many concessions.

-The government has said it wants parliament to approve the legislation required to implement Brexit before parliament goes into summer recess on July 20.
+The government had planned to pass legislation to implement the deal before parliament goes into summer recess on July 20.

-The date of the first vote on the bill has not been set but will be in the week starting June 3.
+A first vote on the bill had been scheduled for the first week of June but on Thursday the government said it would be delayed.

-As part of that legislation, the government is promising MPs a vote on whether or not to hold a second referendum.
+As part of that legislation, the government was promising MPs a vote on whether or not to hold a second referendum.

-If MPs approve the law but then vote against holding a second referendum, Brexit would happen at the end of that month under the rules agreed at an EU summit last month.
+It is now unclear what will happen to the legislation but it seems likely that any new leader will seek a renegotiation.

 - Another delay to Brexit -